TheGodOfPie/Supernova-Repo/mods/ssb/README.md

 	- Puts the target to sleep

 ### DarkChaoticFlare
-Heracross @ Bug-potion

-- Raises a random stat (except accuracy, including evasion) when at 1/2 max HP or less.

-Ability: Engineer
+Litleo @ Solar Stone

+- Mega-evolves Litleo to Reshiram
-- Moves used by this Pokemon with 60 BP or less have 1.5x power.
+- Attacks used against this Pokemon have 0.9x accuracy
-- This Pokemon's multi-hit attacks always hit the maximum number of times.
+-

+Ability: Evolution Hope

+- Raises evasion b 2 and summons Sunny Day on switch-in

+Mega Ability: Solar Overpower

+- If Sunny Day is active, this Pokemon's Sp.
+Atk is 1.5x.
+- Can only be damaged by direct attacks.

-EVs: 252 Atk, 128 Def, 128 SpD, Nature: Adamant
+EVs: 128 Def, 252 SpA, 128 SpD Nature: Modest

-- Bullet Seed
+- Blue Flare
-- Rock Blast
+- Dragon Pulse
-- Pin Missile
+- Earth Power
-- Parasites
+- OPtastic
 	- 10 PP
-	- Physical
-	- Bug-type
+	- Status
-	- 60 BP
+	- Normal-type
 	- 100% chance to paralyze the target
 	- Adds the effects of Bind and Leech Seed on the target
 	- Opponent's item becomes Sticky Barb
-	- Lowers user's Speed by 2
+	- Lowers user's Attack by 4
+	- Lowers target's accuracy by 1

 ### Dayuh
 Sawsbuck @ Life Orb